Skip to Content

 These drought-tolerant plants cannot be left to sit in waterlogged or excessively moist soil for too long as they are prone to root rot.

-If the plant experiences root rot, you’ll notice the stems start to wilt to droop.
+If the plant experiences root rot, you’ll notice the stems start to wilt or droop.
 Some of the lower foliage may also turn brown.

 These signs can indicate a problem with underwatering in other plants, but that is almost never the case with drought-tolerant lavender – especially in summer.